Quick Facts

 The SkyLift Ride Up

-Your adventure begins with a ride on the SkyLift, an open-air chairlift that has been carrying visitors up Crockett Mountain since 1954.
-The approximately 10-minute ride offers beautiful views as you ascend 1,800 feet above downtown Gatlinburg.
+Your adventure begins with a ride on the SkyLift, an open-air, double-seat chairlift that has been carrying visitors up Crockett Mountain since 1954.
+The roughly 5 to 7 minute one-way ride offers beautiful views over downtown Gatlinburg's rooftops and into the surrounding peaks.
 It is a pleasant, gentle experience rather than a thrill ride.
-Dogs are allowed on the chairlift if they are leashed and well-behaved.
+Leashed dogs are allowed on the chairlift if they are well-behaved, and there is no extra fee for pets.

-At the top of the chairlift, the SkyDeck observation platform offers 360-degree views before you even reach the bridge.
-This is an excellent spot for photos and to orient yourself to the surrounding geography.
-Interpretive signs help identify the mountains and landmarks visible from this vantage point.
-Take time to appreciate the views from here before heading to the bridge.
+At the top of the chairlift, the SkyDeck observation platform offers panoramic views before you even reach the bridge.
+The deck includes covered seating, a full bar, fire pits, a gift shop, and interpretive signs that help you identify the mountains and landmarks visible from this vantage point.
+Take time to appreciate the views from here, grab a drink, and walk the short Tulip Tower spiral overlook before heading to the bridge.

 Crossing the SkyBridge

 The bridge itself is a marvel of engineering.
 At 680 feet, it is North America's longest pedestrian suspension bridge.
-The walkway is solid metal grating (you can see through it in places), with glass panels in the center section that provide the famous look-straight-down experience.
-The bridge is wide enough for two-way traffic with comfortable passing room.
+The walkway is solid metal grating (you can see through it in places), with the six glass panels in the center section that provide the famous look-straight-down experience.
+The bridge is wide enough for two-way traffic with comfortable passing room, and the cable system is rated to hold far more weight than the bridge will ever carry.

 The bridge does sway slightly in the wind.
-This is intentional and part of suspension bridge design that actually makes it safer.
-Some visitors find this unsettling while others barely notice.
+This is intentional and is what makes a suspension bridge safe; rigid bridges of this length would fail under wind load.
+Some visitors find the gentle sway unsettling while others barely notice.
 If you are sensitive to motion, walk steadily and focus on the views rather than looking at your feet.

 Make Your Gatlinburg Trip Unforgettable